-For the purpose of WAC 296-46B-940, a "lineman" is a person employed by a serving electrical utility or employed by a licensed general electrical contractor who carries, on their person, evidence that they:
+For the purpose of WAC 296-46B-940, a "lineworker" is a person employed by a serving electrical utility or employed by a licensed general electrical contractor who carries, on their person, evidence that they:

-- (a) Have graduated from a department-approved lineman's apprenticeship course; or - (b) Are currently registered in a department-approved lineman's apprenticeship course and are working under the direct one hundred percent supervision of a journeyman electrician or a graduate of a lineman's apprenticeship course approved by the department.
-The training received in the lineman's apprenticeship program must include training in applicable articles of the currently adopted National Electrical Code.
+(a) Have graduated from a department-approved lineworker's apprenticeship course; or

+(b) Are currently registered in a department-approved lineworker's apprenticeship course and are working under the direct one hundred percent supervision of a journey level electrician or a graduate of a lineworker's apprenticeship course approved by the department.
+The training received in the lineworker's apprenticeship program must include training in applicable articles of the currently adopted National Electrical Code.